kawshikbuet17/kkp_tuition/README.md

 # To Download From Phone : Click on View Code
--You can download the PDFs from this repository.
+# You can download the PDFs from this repository.
--These are completely free / Open Sources.
+# These are completely free / Open Sources.
--You can share it to others.
+# You can share it to others.
--You can't sell it.
+# You can't sell it.

 --Kawshik Kumar Paul